3d-printing-canada/Ender-3-BL-Touch-Installation/README.md

 ## General Notes

 - For V3.0 BL touches, the C7 capacitor must be removed from the motherboard.
+Please view the "Ender-3 C7 Capacitor" picture uploaded above.
+The capacitor in question is circled - the yellow one closest to the Z endstop plug.
+It is labelled "C7" on the board.
+It is easy to remove - use a pair of pliers and grip the capacitor, then twist gently.
+It will break off with no damage.
+- When you complete your installation and are ready to test for the first time, try homing the printer and touching the BL touch in mid-air.
+This will ensure that your connections are working if doing so stops the Z axis from going down.
+The BL touch should retract, and the gantry should go up and then try to go down again.

 ## Flashing The Bootloader